pooja-k-swamy/Deeplearning-lab/README.md

 # Deeplearning-lab
-My notes of DS-1008 GY lab sessions
+My notes of DS- GA 1008 GY
+Updating as the course progresses

 _Why Deeper networks?_